 Our Background and Experience

-We have more than 15 years of Canadian company with Canadian experience with off grid solar equipment, design and installation.
+We have more than 20years of Canadian company with Canadian experience with off grid solar equipment, design and installation.
 We're located in Brighton Ontario.

-We will help guide you to the system you need.
-Just let us know how much electrical power you require daily.
-Or, if you are confident, you can let us know the amount of solar panel Watts you require and battery Amp hours or Watt hours per day.
-Advise us of your budget and how you wish to use your off-grid location e.g. full time, weekend, vacation duration and seasonality and location.
-Knowing your size requirements we will advise you know of a system within your budget or how you can grow the system to meet your criteria if need be.
+We can help guide you to the system you need.
+We created a spreadsheet to assemble your requirements and calculate including all factors.
+Advise us of your budget and how you wish to use your off-grid location e.g. full time, weekend, vacation duration and seasonality as well and location.
+Upon determining your your requirements we recommend a system within your budget or how you can grow the system to meet your criteria if need be.

 We pride ourselves in providing custom systems with top tier equipment.
-However, many are on a budget and want to get started or learn less expensively.
+Many are on a budget and want to get started and learn less expensively.
 There are many upsides to this, not only spending less but learning how to build and maintain a solar system with less invested while also determining how much of a system you really need.

 For example Canadian Tire, today, as I write this, offers their 150W solar panel is priced at 599.99, that’s $4.00 per watt.
 Currently our 350W solar panel is priced at $282.00, that’s $0.81 per watt.
 There’s little difference in modern glass mounted solar panels.
 The Watt rating of the panel is all you need.
 Efficiency is calculated based on square inches vs. output.
 You probably don’t care if the solar panels are couple of square inches larger or smaller.
 The difference between Monocrystalline vs Polycrystalline is small and isn’t worth the extra effort or cost for most of us.
 Especially if you’re just starting off!
 12V panels cost a LOT more than 36V panels!
 Why? because the retailers able to charge more for the 12V panels that match up to cheap Chinese electronics while the industry has moved on to 36V panel years ago.